-If there is an update available, FPP will indicate this on the Local Git Version and you can manually update the software by clicking the Upgrade FPP button.
+If there is an update available to the minor version of FPP, FPP will indicate this on the Local Git Version and you can manually update the software by clicking the Upgrade FPP button.
+If there is a Major version upgrade, you will need to upgrade the OS and if your FPP has connection to the internet then you can download the fppos file directly by selecting it in the Upgrade OS dropdown.
 There are several options for updating your FPP device.
 You can upgrade from different sources based on the option selected in the FPP Upgrade Source.
 The FPP Upgrade source will be used for any upgrades on this device including any upgrades generated from the MultiSync page.